lukekarrys/djia/README.md

 ## TODO

-- Make it work in the browser
-- Option to cache in browser with local storage
+- Option to cache in browser/react-native

 ## License